blog Oracle blog in Spanish

 and Ords in a specific folder for each of the installations.

-2) ORACLE APEX INSTALLATION
+2) INSTALLATION OF ORACLE APEX

 The installation format is as follows: